mozilla/glean.js/ARCHITECTURE.md

 ### sync (Browser)

 All of the SDKs tasks are executed synchronously, immediately as they are called.
 The APIs exposed by Glean are the same as the async implementation, but without queueing of any tasks.
-Errors will be caught and thrown without ever crashing the application.
+Errors will be caught without ever crashing the application.

 ## Code Map